xlab-steampunk/spotter-action/README.md

 - [Acknowledgement](#acknowledgement)

 ## Introduction
-[Steampunk Spotter] provides an Ansible Playbook Scanning Tool that analyzes and offers recommendations for your Ansible Playbooks.
+[Steampunk Spotter] is an Ansible Playbook Platform that scans, analyzes, enhances, and provides insights for your playbooks.

 This GitHub Action allows you to use [steampunk-spotter] CLI within GitHub CI/CD workflows.